11th Annual Farm and Food Leadership Conference

 Located just 20 minutes southeast of downtown Dallas, Marie’s urban farm is still home to a few horses, about 30 laying hens, an Icelandic ewe, two Great Pyrenees LGD, and several barn cats.
-She also offers a small inventory in her garden center of “do-it-yourself” organic products and teaches low-cost beginning gardening classes.
+In addition to using her farm to feed her CSA families, she also offers a small inventory in her garden center of “do-it-yourself” organic products and teaches low-cost beginning gardening classes.

 COLEEN THORNTON received her bachelor’s in nutrition from Ohio State University and started her career as a registered clinical dietitian.
 In 1999 she received her MBA in finance and accounting from the University of Texas, Arlington, and joined the management team at American Airlines.
 Coleen’s love of nutrition called her back to food, and she opened Heaven Sent Produce, a 3-acre urban farm in Arlington, Texas, later moving and expanding the operation into a 60-acre farm near Tahlequah, Okla.
 Heaven Sent Food & Fiber Farm includes a market garden, an orchard, Jersey cows and Nubian dairy goats, pastured pork and poultry, Merino sheep and Alpaca, and a commercial beekeeping operation.